darshnkd/pytorch-fundamentals/README.md

 This repository demonstrates essential PyTorch features such as:

 - Creating and manipulating tensors
+- Getting information from tensors (tensor attributes)
-- Tensor operations
+- Tensor operations (addition, multiplication, etc.)
 - Matrix multiplication
 - Tensor reshaping and indexing
-- Tensor aggregation functions
+- Tensor aggregation functions (min, max, mean, etc.)
+- Finding the positional min and max
+- Dealing with tensor datatypes
 - Interaction with NumPy
 - GPU acceleration with CUDA
 - Reproducibility with manual seed